SOC Code (Standard Occupational Classification)

 What is an SOC Code?

 SOC stands for Standard Occupational Classification.
-It's a system used by the UK government — and most English-speaking countries — to group jobs with similar characteristics into a common hierarchy.
-The four-digit codes run from broad major groups (first digit) down to specific unit groups (all four digits).
+It's a system the UK government uses to group jobs with similar characteristics into a four-digit hierarchy, from broad major groups (first digit) down to specific unit groups (all four digits).
+Most English-speaking countries use something similar.

-In everyday employment, most people never encounter their SOC code.
-In UK immigration, it is one of the most consequential numbers in the entire sponsorship process.
+Most people never think about their SOC code.
+If you're applying for a Skilled Worker visa, it becomes one of the most consequential numbers in the process.

 Why SOC Codes Matter for UK Visa Sponsorship